Chapter 17 AP US History: The Roaring Twenties and the Seeds of Change (1920-1929)

 -

-Advertising and Marketing: The rise of mass media, including radio and magazines, played a pivotal role in shaping consumer culture.
+Advertising and Marketing: The rise of mass media, including radio and magazines, played a critical role in shaping consumer culture.
 Advertising campaigns skillfully promoted new products, creating desires and fueling a cycle of consumption.
 This created a culture where purchasing goods wasn't just about necessity, but about status and identity.

 -